Jackson, Kentucky: 2020 census

+Demographic estimates

+Data USA reported that Jackson's median household income increased from $30,898 in 2019 to $32,644 in 2020, a 5.65% increase.

 Arts and culture

 Jackson is home to numerous festivals.
 The Breathitt County Honey Festival takes place annually (since 1978) during the Labor Day Weekend.
 It begins on the Thursday before Labor Day and runs through Labor Day.
 Breathitt County Heritage Festival takes place in conjunction with the July 4th celebration with Pig Out in the Park, the city's Independence Day celebration.
 Downtown Christmas includes a parade and festivities held around the first weekend of December.

 Education

 Primary and secondary

 Much of the city is in the Jackson Independent Schools school district, which operates Jackson City School, an elementary, middle and high school combined.

 The remainder of the city is in the Breathitt County School District.
 Schools relevant to the city include Breathitt Elementary School, Eugene Sebastian Elementary School and Breathitt County High School in Jackson.

 There is a private school, Oakdale Christian Academy.
 There is also a vocational school, Breathitt County Area Technology Center on the campus of Breathitt County High School; the vocational school serves both Breathitt County Schools and Jackson Independent Schools.